methompson/methompson/README.md

 ## Mathew E. Thompson
-### Sofware Manager and Developer
+### Engineering Manager and Developer

-I am a software manager and developer.
+I am a software engineering manager and developer.
 I reside in the Chicago Area.
 I have been tinkering with and writing software for the majority of my life.
-I currently manage mobile application projects.
+I currently manage mobile application and web projects.

 My current interests include fitness, motorcycles and drawing.